Michael McCaskey, who succeeded Halas as Bears’ leader, dies at 76

-Michael McCaskey, who led the Chicago Bears for nearly three decades following the death of his grandfather George Halas, died Saturday after a lengthy battle with cancer, the team said.
-He was 76.
+Michael McCaskey, who led the Chicago Bears for nearly three decades following the death of his grandfather George Halas, died Saturday after a lengthy battle with cancer, the team

 The oldest of Ed and team matriarch Virginia McCaskey’s 11 children, Michael assumed operational control of the franchise in 1983 as president and CEO following the death of Halas, a founding father of the NFL and the franchise.
 Michael McCaskey became chairman in 1999 and remained in that role until George McCaskey took over in 2011.